kitnato/neverquest/source/data/manual.md

 - High purchase & crafting cost
 - High weight

-There is also a chance to [execute](#execution-threshold) monsters when at or under a certain health threshold or under.
+Also provides a chance to [execute](#execution-threshold) monsters when at or under a certain health threshold or under.

 ##### Ranged weapons